datamapper/datamapper.github.com/docs/create_and_destroy.markdown

 {% endhighlight %}

 If the creation was successful, `#create` will return the newly created `DataMapper::Resource`.
-If it failed, it will return `nil` instead.
+If it failed, it will return a new resource that is initialized with the given attributes and possible default values declared for that resource, but that's not yet saved.
+To find out wether the creation was successful or not, you can call `#saved?` on the returned resource.
+It will return `true` if the resource was successfully persisted, or `false` otherwise.

+{% highlight ruby linenos %}
+zoo = Zoo.create(:name => 'The Glue Factory', :inception => Time.now)
+{% endhighlight %}

 Save
 ----